 I am Ebony Laquise.

-Ebony Laquise is an award-winning speaker, nationally-known activist, and published writer who has reached thousands internationally helping women and girls transform into change agents in their lives and their community using technology, activism, and writing.
-She was featured in Essence May 2018 issue and have shared my expertise on NPR, Pacifica Radio, and live stages.
+Ebony Laquise is an award-winning speaker, nationally-known activist, and published writer who has reached thousands internationally helping women transform into change agents.
+She helps women Activate the Power of the P (Purpose + Passion + Profits) by providing 360 degree success mentoring.
+She was featured in Essence May 2018 issue and have shared her expertise on NPR, Pacifica Radio, and live stages.

 Ebony Laquise is the CEO and Founder of Laquise Enterprises.
 Ebony served as the East Region Director and Ground Logistics Director for the Million Moms March in May 2015.
 She was chosen as a fast-track leader for the Lockheed Martin, Engineering Leadership Development Program.
 In addition, she is a proud graduate of the Sunnyvale Leadership Development Institute, Class of 2003.